mvysny/mvysny.github.io/_posts/2024-5-16-ubuntu-rpi.md

 `/etc/fstab`.
 Note that swap on a swap partition will perform discard automatically.
 Make sure the kernel supports trim on RPI flash card:
 `lsblk --discard` should print non-zero value in DISC-GRAN.

+Alternatively, disable trim and make sure the [fstrim.service is running](https://askubuntu.com/a/1242804/22996).

 Also enable `noatime`.
 Maybe [disable journal](https://raspberrypi.stackexchange.com/questions/169/how-can-i-extend-the-life-of-my-sd-card), but I wouldn't go that far.